If you’re looking to fly off to a far-flung

 3. Take a stroll from the Market Cross to By Brook.
 By Brook is the river that powered Castle Combe’s wool industry in the Middle Ages.
 The Town Bridge and the Roman Bridge both span this river, and they are charming, well-preserved relics of a bygone era.

-The photo above shows St. John the Baptist, Cirencester.
+The photo above shows the church of St. John the Baptist, Cirencester, looming over the market square.

 The photo above shows a view of the Corinium Museum, Cirencester.